 - Before you start an assignment, you should read it carefully and ensure that you understand what is required of you before you attempt any task.
 If you are uncertain, you should ask for guidance from your chosen Approved Centre, or you can contact NALP directly by emailing us: admin@nationalparalegals.co.uk - Each task should be word processed on a fresh sheet of paper which is clearly headed with your name and your NALP Membership Number (all Learners are provided with one free year's membership of NALP on enrolment). - Each task must be clearly labelled with the question number being attempted. - All questions must be completed before the assignment is submitted for assessment.
 NALP provides comprehensive workbooks which you should be given by your chosen Approved Centre, in addition to any other training material the Approved Centre May provide. - When completing your Assignments, you may use any books, notes or other sources to assist you, but YOU MUST CLEARLY CITE THESE SOURCES within your answer, including details of author and publication they are taken from, otherwise this could be construed as PLAGIARISM (i.e. copying from other works).
 Such PLAGIARISM WILL NOT BE ACCEPTED AND MAY RESULT IN YOUR DISQUALIFICATION FROM THE QUALIFICATION AS A WHOLE.
 Please note that whilst such citations are allowed, these should be kept to a minimum as it is important for Learners to produce original and individual work in order to clearly demonstrate your own knowledge and understanding. - When you have completed all questions, please complete the front sheet of the Assignment and ensure that this is included with your assignment before emailing it to the two email addresses detailed on your instruction sheet.
 All Learners must verify that all the work contained in the assignment is your own.
 It is particularly important that this section is completed. - When your work has been assessed, you will be informed of your result for that unit.
-If you do not successfully complete all units for the qualification taken you will be awarded unit certificates for the credits of each unit achieved. - Assignments will be assessed according to the standard of work provided against the Learning Outcomes and the Assessment Criteria given.
-A grade of pass, Merit, Distinction or Fail will be given. - If an assignment has been failed (by not achieving an overall pass mark of 45%), you will be given the chance to request another assignment.
-Failure to be successful in the second assignment will mean that a third will have to be requested for which a fee will be charged (details of fees available on request).
+If you do not successfully complete all units for the qualification taken you will be awarded unit certificates for the credits of each unit achieved. - In the event of a Referral grade, where Learning Outcomes have not been achieved, you will be given the opportunity to re-do the question(s) again.
+Any questions referred must be completed and re-submitted within two weeks of being notified of the referral decision.
+A question may be attempted a total of 3 times before a learner will be required to complete a new full assignment for the relevant unit. - Assignments will be assessed according to the standard of work provided against the Learning Outcomes and the Assessment Criteria given.
+A grade of Pass, Merit, Distinction or Fail will be given. - If an assignment has been failed (by not achieving an overall pass mark of 45%), you will be given the chance to request another assignment.
+Failure to be successful in the second assignment will mean that a third will have to be requested for which a fee will be charged

+(details of fees available on request).
 There will be no further chances to complete the assignment.